 V404 Cygni

-The best case for a stellar black hole.
-Observations at X-ray and optical wavelengths have shown that this is a binary system in which a late G or early K star revolves, every 6.47 days, around a compact companion with a probable mass of 8 to 15 solar masses, well above the mass limit at which a collapsed star must become a black hole.
+V404 Cygni is a binary star system in which there is a black hole.
+Observations at X-ray and optical wavelengths have shown the system contains a late G or early K star that orbits, every 6.47 days, a compact companion with a probable mass of 8 to 15 solar masses, well above the mass limit at which a collapsed star must become a black hole.
 Most of the time the X-ray emission is quiescent, indicating only a slow trickle of material from the bright star onto the black hole's accretion disk.